wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (f) For the purposes of this Rule, applications which have only been laid open for public inspection are not considered published applications.

-### Rule 35 The Competent International Searching Authority
+### Rule 35---The Competent International Searching Authority

 ##### 35.1 When Only One International Searching Authority is Competent